josephrclick/synapse/README.md

 ### Known "Features"

   * The AI sometimes gets philosophical.
 We consider this a feature.
   * ChromaDB might use more RAM than Chrome.
-Ironic, we know.
+Isn't it ironic?
+Don't ya think?
   * If you feed it your diary, it might become too emotionally intelligent.

 -----